harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

 Something to watch out for is that when you export an environment that has been in use for a long time, conda may run into issues trying to solve version conflicts and abort the operation altogether or otherwise install as many packages as it can while ignoring many of them.
 Therefore, the only way I've found to reliably reproduce environments is if we had the ORIGINAL environment.yml file and the history and executed the commands in the exact same order.

 To help you get started, I'll include instructions here on how to create the environment I use for basic data analysis work.
-Note that this environment is pretty bloated, you definitely don't need all these packages, but it may be useful during your bootcamp if you weren't starting from scratch.
+Note that this environment is pretty bloated, you definitely don't need all these packages, but it may be useful during your bootcamp that you aren't starting from scratch.
+The instructions on this will work for all three operating systems with slight modifications.
+If you're on Windows, use Git Bash as the terminal.

 Click [here](https://harrisonized.github.io/environment-files/environment-seed.yml) to download the environment-seed.yml file for the starter environment.